KLJB: Nexstar ownership

 On November 6, 2013, Irving, Texas–based Nexstar Broadcasting Group announced that it would purchase the Grant stations, including KLJB and KGCW, for $87.5 million.
 Due to Federal Communications Commission (FCC) ownership regulations (as Nexstar was also in the process of acquiring WHBF-TV, the local CBS affiliate), KLJB was to then be spun off to Mission Broadcasting, with Nexstar providing operational support through a shared services agreement as with other Mission-owned stations.
 However, on June 6, 2014, Nexstar announced that it would instead sell KLJB and two other Fox stations to Marshall Broadcasting Group—a new, minority-controlled company headed by Pluria Marshall Jr.—for $58.5 million.
 While this company acquired much of the station's assets, Nexstar entered into a shared services agreement to provide non-programming resources (such as master control) and advertising sales for Marshall's three stations.
 The sale was completed on December 1, 2014.

 In November 2014, while Nexstar was still waiting for the completion of its sale of KLJB to Marshall Broadcasting, there was speculation by other local media that KGCW might move to a WHBF subchannel.
 This occurred in May 2015 as a direct consequence of the sale.
 The simulcast was then discontinued in 2020, when KGCW was relocated from a tower at Seaton, Illinois, halfway between Burlington and the Quad Cities, to Orion.

 Nexstar twice acquired other companies that owned Quad Cities-area television stations, selling them off to retain WHBF-TV and KGCW.
 In 2016, it acquired Media General, owner of NBC affiliate KWQC-TV; that station was spun off to Gray Television.
 When Nexstar acquired Tribune Media in 2019, it spun off ABC affiliate WQAD-TV (channel 8) to Tegna Inc.

 On December 3, 2019, Marshall Broadcasting Group filed for Chapter 11 bankruptcy protection.
-Mission Broadcasting agreed to purchase Marshall Broadcasting's stations for $49 million on March 30, 2020.
-The transaction was completed on September 1, 2020.
+Marshall also sued Nexstar, alleging that the company sought to "sabotage" his business so that Nexstar could reclaim his stations by way of Mission Broadcasting.
+Mission agreed to purchase Marshall Broadcasting's stations for $49 million on March 30, 2020.
+The transaction received FCC approval in August 2020.